-Identify HUB suppliers through the State of Texas HUB database.
+• Identify HUB suppliers through the state of Texas HUB database.

-Provide HUB supplier education and awareness of Garland’s purchasing procedures including electronic bidding.
+• Provide HUB supplier education and awareness of Garland’s purchasing procedures, including electronic bidding.

-Develop an Assistance Directory for suppliers.
+• Develop an assistance directory for suppliers.

-Exceed state requirements for HUB supplier notification of bid opportunities.
+• Exceed state requirements for HUB supplier notification of bid opportunities.

-State of Texas HUB Certification
+Benefits of HUB Certification

 HUB certification is free of charge and good for up to four years, provided the business continues to meet the eligibility requirements.